← Back to Blog

 How to downsize into a studio, step by step

-5. Go in stages.
+Go in stages.
 Unless you’re under a time crunch, you don’t have to do it all in a week.
 Make a schedule to focus on downsizing your bedroom over a weekend, then take a day off.
-Remember to stick with the ruthless rule.
-And don’t look back.
+Remember to stick with the ruthless rule and don’t look back.
 Once you’ve put something in a pile, don’t revisit it.

-6. You’re not moving into the ark.
+You’re not moving into the ark.
 No duplicates.
 You don’t need two toasters, two sets of mixing bowls, two sets of dishes.
-And you definitely don’t need a drawer full of spatulas, a stack of bath towels in assorted hues or three pairs of snow boots.
-Take one, let go of the rest.
+You also definitely don’t need a drawer full of spatulas, a stack of bath towels in assorted hues or three pairs of snow boots.
+Take one and let go of the rest.

-7. Make a plan for the big stuff.
+Make a plan for the big stuff.
 Lots of seniors moving into a senior living community have upright freezers, travel campers, bicycles, mopeds or motorcycles, large Christmas trees and boxes of holiday decorations, kayaks and table saws.
-None of that is going into your studio apartment.
-But many senior living communities offer storage units or garages on-site where you can safely keep these larger items.
+Many senior living communities offer storage units or garages on-site where you can safely keep these larger items.
 Talk with your senior living community about your storage options.

-10. Repeat this mantra if you find yourself getting stuck: Stuff is just stuff.
+Repeat this mantra if you find yourself getting stuck: Stuff is just stuff.
 It can be emotionally difficult to let go of the many things you accumulated over several decades of your life.
 Those things are usually associated with memories you’ve made.
-But try to shift your mindset: Think of the end goals, which is simplifying your life.
-And think of what you gain when you downsize into a community: more opportunities to build friendships, more amenities, more possibilities.
+But try to shift your mindset: Think of the end goal, which is simplifying your life.
+Think of what you gain when you downsize into a community: more opportunities to build friendships, more amenities and more possibilities.